 Public Information RequestBack to Top

 Submitting a Public Records Request gives citizens access to information.
 The request must ask for records or information already in existence.
-In order to obtain public records or information, a Public Records Request form must be filled out and turned in online.
+In order to obtain public records or information, a Public Records Request can be filled out and turned in online.
 If you wish to submit a paper application, you must turn it in person to City Hall.
 Idaho Public Records Act-Idaho Code 74-103 allows three days to fill this request.

 New Business ChecklistBack to Top